Grandma's Sauerkraut Casserole Recipe With Ground Beef & Egg Noodles by Donna John

 Sauerkraut was a staple in my house growing up.
 With a freezer full of ground beef, this sauerkraut casserole recipe intrigued me.
 Brown sugar?
 Egg noodles?
 Swiss cheese?
 The ingredients were interesting, to say the least.
 But it was grandma's sauerkraut casserole recipe, and grandmas are not usually wrong.

 Here's your shopping list for this cheesy sauerkraut casserole recipe: wide egg noodles, ground beef, onion, garlic powder, sauerkraut, brown sugar, condensed tomato soup and Swiss cheese.
 This ground beef casserole recipe was very tasty.
-I did make some adjustments to the original recipe, which called for more egg noodles and more sugar.
-The amount of sugar in the original recipe (3/4 cup) seemed like way to much to me, so I reduced it to 1/2 cup.
-(You could add even less and it would be fine.)
+I did make some adjustments to the original recipe (see Recipe Notes).

-Serve this budget-friendly, grandma-approved ground beef casserole with a salad or vegetable
+This is a hearty, filling, comfort food dinner perfect for any night of the week.
+Serve this budget-friendly, grandma-approved ground beef casserole with a salad or vegetable.

 Cuisine: American